How to Bathe Dogs with Medicated Shampoo

 By Malcolm Weir, DVM, MSc, MPH; Catherine Barnette, DVM

-Why do I need to bathe my dog in medicated shampoo?
+Why do I need to bathe my dog with a medicated shampoo?

 There are several reasons why your veterinarian might prescribe a medicated shampoo for your dog: